Modeling longitudinal data using matrix completion: Modeling sparse longitudinal processes using matrix completion

 In order to solve \eqref{eq:optsvd} with a sparsely observed $Y$, we modify the \textsc{Soft-Impute} algorithm to account for the basis $B$.
 Our Algorithm \ref{alg:soft-impute} iteratively constructs better approximations of the global solution for each $\lambda$ in some predefined set $\{\lambda_1, \lambda_2, ..., \lambda_k\}$ for $k \in \N$.
 For a given approximation of the solution $W^{old}$, we use $W^{old}B'$ to impute unknown elements of $Y$ obtaining $\tilde{Y}$.
 Then, we construct the next approximation $W^{new}$ by computing SVT of $\tilde{Y}$.

 As a stopping criterion, we compute the change between subsequent solution, relative to the magnitude of the solution, following the methodology in \cite{cai2010singular}.
-We set a fixed threshold $\varepsilon > 0$ for this criterion, depending on the desired accuracy.
+We set a fixed threshold of $\varepsilon > 0$ for this criterion, depending on the desired accuracy.

-A common bottleneck of algorithms introduced by \citet{cai2010singular,mazumder2010spectral,ma2011fixed} as well as other SVT-based approaches is the computation of the SVD of large matrices.
+A common bottleneck of the algorithms introduced by \citet{cai2010singular,mazumder2010spectral,ma2011fixed} as well as other SVT-based approaches is the computation of the SVD of large matrices.
 This problem is particularly severe in standard matrix completion settings, such as the Netflix problem, where the matrix size is over $400{,}000 \times 20{,}000$.
 However, in our problem,

-with $K \sim 10$ in our motivating data example.
+and $K \sim 10$ in our motivating data example.
 While algorithms for large matrices are applicable here, the property \eqref{eq:small-rank} makes the computation of SVD feasible in practice with generic packages such as PROPACK \citep{larsen2004propack}.

-For making predictions on new data, in practice, we are interested in two scenarios: (1) we collect new measurements of an existing patient $i \in \{1,2,...,N\}$; (2) we include a new patient $(N+1)$ with at least as many observations as the rank of $W$.
-In both cases, we use the current fit for each parameter $\lambda$ and update all models with newly observed data.
-This approach not only estimates new predictions but also marginally improves the existing model.
+For estimating curves on new data, we need to find $\bw_i = V\ba_i$ minimizing the prediction error.
+To this end, we regress observed values $Y_i$ on $B_iV$ with a penalty $\frac{\lambda}{2}\|\ba_i\|^2$ on the coeffcients, i.e. we optimize